-We are engaged in uranium mining and related activities, including exploration, pre-extraction, extraction and processing, on uranium projects located in the United States and Paraguay.
-Our fully-licensed and 100%-owned Hobson Processing Facility (the "Hobson Facility") forms the basis for our regional operating strategy in the State of Texas, specifically the South Texas Uranium Belt, utilizing in-situ recovery mining.
-As a central processing site, the Hobson Facility has a physical capacity to process two million pounds of $U_3O_8$ annually and is licensed to process uranium-loaded resins up to a total of one million pounds of $U_3O_8$ annually from our Palangana Mine and from future satellite mining activities, such as our Goliad Project, located within the South Texas Uranium Belt.
-Since the commencement of uranium extraction in November 2010 to July 31, 2013, the Hobson Facility has processed 517,000 pounds of triuranium octoxide (" $U_3O_8$ ").
+Our fully-licensed and 100%-owned Hobson Processing Facility forms the basis for our regional operating strategy in the State of Texas, specifically the South Texas Uranium Belt where we utilize ISR mining.
+As a central processing site, the Hobson Processing Facility has a physical capacity to process uranium-loaded resins up to a total of two million pounds of U_3O_8 annually, and is licensed to process up to a total of one million pounds of U_3O_8 annually, from our Palangana Mine and from future satellite mining activities, such as our Goliad and Burke Hollow Projects, located within the South Texas Uranium Belt.

-At July 31, 2013, we had mineral exploration interests located in the States of Arizona, Colorado, New Mexico, Texas and Wyoming and in Paraguay.
+At July 31, 2014, we held mineral rights in various stages located in the States of Arizona, Colorado, New Mexico, Texas and Wyoming and the Republic of Paraguay.
 We acquired these mineral rights for the purposes of uranium mining and related activities, including exploration, pre-extraction, extraction and processing.
-Many of the areas in which we have interests in are located in historically successful mining areas and have been the subject of past exploration activities by other mining companies.
+Many of these mineral rights are located in historically successful mining areas and have been the subject of past exploration and pre-extraction activities by other mining companies.
 Specific exploration targets may be identified internally by our geological team by utilizing this prior exploration work combined with our extensive exploration database.